j-jorge/pack-my-sprites/README.md

 By default the name of the sprites in the generated atlas will be the name passed on the command line, path included.
-This behavior is modified by the `--strip-paths` argument, which removes any folder from the name of the sprites.
+This behavior is modified by the `--strip-paths` argument, which removes any folder from the name of the sprites, and `--strip-extensions`, which removes the extension from the name of the sprite..

 All arguments of `pack-my-sprites` are supported by `auto-pack-my-sprites`.
 They are listed in the following section.